raizelistaken/TwitterMovieSentiment/README.md

 ## Results

-The following images are bar graphs, kernel density estimates, LDA topic models, and tsne; from 3 of the 15 movies.
-These VADER images are based off the VADER score, a tweet rating score from -1 to 1.
+The following are bar graphs, kernel density estimates, LDA topic models, and tsne; from 3 of the 15 movies.
+The VADER images are pertain to the VADER score, a tweet rating score from -1 to 1.
 Negative one being perceived as a negative tweet and positive 1 being associated with a positive tweet.
 Any score between -.1 and .1 was placed in the neutral category.
 The topic models returned a list of popular words for each topic.
-It is challenging to decipher between topics.
+Although, it is challenging to decipher between topics.

 #### Big Sick

-The VADER sentiment score reflects a negative overall score based on tweets.
+The consumers tweet associated with their VADER sentiment score reflects The Big Sick did poorly.
 This sentiment conflicts with the critics score on rotten tomates [BigSick_RottenTomatoes](https://www.rottentomatoes.com/m/the_big_sick).
+The word "sick" might be bringing down the VADER score.

 <p float="left">
   <img src="images/barsentbigsick.jpg" width="416" />
   <img src="images/VADERbigsick.jpg" width="416" />
 </p>

-After spending countless days wondering why the Big Sick scored so poorly on the VADER test it dawned on me that the word "sick" might be bringing down the score.

 Topic 1 seems to be about the movie itself.
 Topic 2 seems to be about the actors since multiple names are brought up.
 Topic 3 is predominately numbers and words such as billboard and oscar lead me to believe topic 3 is about ratings and awards.